LoganConnor44/anki-templates/readme.md

 # tl;dr

-This project can make your Chinese flashcards look nice by copying/pasting a few lines of logic in your Anki template and exchanging the default value of `YOUR_FIELD_NAME` with the names defined in your deck (see {{text:YOUR_FIELD_NAME}}).
+This project can make your Chinese flashcards look nice by copying/pasting a few lines of logic in your Anki template.
+Copy and paste the below code snippets into their respective card templates.
+Once you've done that  and exchange the default value of `YOUR_FIELD_NAME` with the names defined in your deck (see {{text:YOUR_FIELD_NAME}}).
+The last step is to decide which card type you want to create and update that attribute value as well.

+# Code Snippets

 ## Front

-A full example of the Front of the card is found below:
+A full example of the Front of a recognition card is found below:
 ```html
 <!--Styling may be placed in the Styling Anki tab - but for ease of use let's add it here only-->
 <style>